Skip to main content

 During in-person hour-long sessions that are easily scheduled online, students receive individualized assistance with:

-• Creating and executing job search strategies,
+• Creating job search strategies,

 • Developing connections in their fields of interest,